headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 2. **Context Tags Panel** -- Tag specific entities (characters, places, things, technologies, story bible entries) to include in this scene's generation context.
 5-type tabbed interface.
 Only tagged items are sent to the AI.
 Color-coded by entity type.

+3. **Chapter Context Tags Panel** -- Persistent tags set at the chapter level that apply to all scenes in that chapter.
+Scene-level tags override chapter-level tags when present.
+Useful for outline-driven workflows where the same cast and locations persist across a chapter.

 3. **Scene Summary Panel** -- 4-field summary (summary text, key facts, characters involved, emotional arc).
 Used as efficient distant context for other scenes instead of sending full scene text.

 4. **Scene Image Panel** -- Generate a header image for the scene via ComfyUI.
 Auto-generates a prompt from scene content + world data, or allows manual prompt editing.
 Displays the generated image inline.